AdamLBS/mcinstall/README.md

 # Bugs

-* Please report all bugs to adam@laabase.ovh
+* Please report all bugs to adam@admlbs.fr

 # License